thiagobien/ACL/workshop/10_Unbreakable_Delivery_Pipeline/02_Simulate_Early_Pipeline_Break/README.md

 In this lab you'll release a service to staging that is not tested based on performance tests.
 Intentionally, the service is slowed down to fail at the e2e check in the staging pipeline.

-## Step 1: Introduce a Slowdown in the Carts Service
+## Step 1: Introduce a Slowdown into the Carts Service
 1. Make sure you are in the master branch.
     ```
     (local)$ git checkout master